What Are the Common Issues Experienced by Couples who are Engaged to be Married?

 If your religious or cultural associations are different from that of your spouse, or you observe them differently, or you are not religious at all, these differences have the potential to cause substantial conflict in your married lives.
 Even if they don’t affect you directly, they are likely to impact you through your parents and in-laws.

+Research on interfaith couples shows that a strong predictor of relationship or marital satisfaction is the ability to communicate effectively during religion-based disputes (2).
 Pre-marriage counselling is an excellent forum in which to air and discuss these issues, and to come to honest and open understandings about your religious and cultural backgrounds and how you see these backgrounds interacting with your married life.
 Questions which are commonly discussed in pre-marriage counselling include what elements of your religious or cultural background are important to you?
 How important are they to you?
 What would you be willing to give up for your partner, or what would you be willing to take on?
 How will you bring up your children?
 These are all questions which can be discussed and answered with the help of a professional pre-marriage counsellor.

 HELP!
 I AM A STEP-PARENT!